Collective Energy Transfer to a Spectator Atom via Multi-Center Intermolecular Coulombic Decay: Absence of electron-impact ionization of Argon in the present experiments

 We also performed an additional experiment, wherein $V_0=0$ but the potential difference between the first two electrodes was maintained at 10 Volts! $V_1 = 402V$ and $V_2=392 V$.
 Thus the maximum energy gained by any electron is 10 eV, which is insufficient to ionize Argon (I.P. = 15.6 eV).

 Figure \ref{10} shows that the mass spectra thus obtained is the same as the mass spectra obtained in our original experiments (Figure 1 of the main manuscript).
-Thus, there is no electron-impact ionization of Argon in our experiments. \begin{itemize}